dennens/pdlocalization/README.md

 Powerful localization library for Playdate.
 Entirely lua-based, with error checking, nested localization, and more.

 # Setup
-Download the Localization.lua file to your projects source.
+Download the Localization.lua file to your project's source.

-Then create a `strings-en.txt` file in the `languageFilePath` folder (`assets/loc/` by default).
+Then create a `strings-en.txt` file in the `languageFilePath` folder (`assets/loc/` by default, see Configuration).
 Within that text file, paste this text for testing, and save:
 ```
 test1	Hello
 test2	World